 Google’s original Chromecast model first launched nearly seven years ago now.
 But the super-popular streaming puck is still going strong.
 We think that’s because it offers such a simple streaming solution.
 What with its low price tag and the latest streaming tech and best streaming services built-in.

-Despite a Google Chromecast being one of the cheapest ways to get your TV connected to the biggest streaming services (and now one of the best-looking since the introduction of the Chromecast Ultra), Google's little streaming puck isn't known for having the most user-friendly content store.
+You don’t need to know everything there is to know about streaming to recognise that the Google Chromecast is, hands-down, one of the cheapest and easiest ways to get your TV connected to all of the biggest and best streaming services.
+(It’s also one of the best-looking since the introduction of the Chromecast Ultra).

 The Google Home app (formerly known as the Chromecast app) has always been a staple of the platform, but now it's more versatile than ever thanks to built-in universal search, content discovery and app recommendations.
 The app will also be your primary way to add more than one device if, say, you buy a second Chromecast for the upstairs bedroom.

 The app itself is free, which is good because you need it to setup the device.

 Netflix is one of the best Chromecast-enabled apps.
 Tossing a TV show from your phone or mobile device is as simple as hitting the Cast button, and the results are near instantaneous.
 Offering hundreds of TV shows and movies as well as some of the best original programming this side of a premium cable subscription, Netflix should be your first stop on the road to building your Chromecast app collection.

 While the app itself is free on iOS and Android, you'll need to be a Netflix subscriber in order to stream content.
 Plans start at $8.99/£6.99 a month.

 Check out our handy guide about how to Chromecast Netflix.